yuanhengzhao/tanya_final_page/Readme.txt

 Update
 ======================================================================
-This is the version with mysql.
+This is a version with mysql database.
 Database's name is description_db.
 There are two tables in it: Descriptions and Users.
-Descriptions table is used to store image description and url.
+Descriptions table is used to store image description and url link.
 Users table is used to store username and password.

-How to implement it
+How to implement the database
 ======================================================================
 Before deployed all the php code, Please run following mysql statement.
 "